 Adjust your lifestyle starting today

-Adopt a healthy bathroom rhythm: go every 3 to 4 hours, no more and no less.
-Do not hold it excessively for 5 to 6 hours, but do not “just in case” empty your bladder every 30 minutes either.
-Take time to fully empty your bladder each time, do not rush.
-A small tip: lean slightly forward at the end of urination, it helps empty more completely.
+Adopt a healthy bathroom rhythm: aim to go every 3 to 4 hours.
+Do not hold it for 5 to 6 hours, but also avoid making a trip to the bathroom every 30 minutes "just in case."
+Take time to fully empty your bladder each visit — do not rush.
+A helpful tip: lean slightly forward at the end of urination to help empty more completely.

 Start Kegel exercises right now